 December sees the shortest days in the Faroe Islands – they’re just 5.3 hours long on average, with a measly 0.2 hours of sunshine on any given day, with the sun setting around 3 p.m. each day.
 It’s a pretty dark month, that’s for sure.
 It is December that hosts the shortest day of the year, the Winter Solstice, after all.

-Temperatures are almost at their lowest at this time of year – the average low is 3°C, with highs of 5°C. Rainfall averages out at around 135 millimeters across 22 days.
+Temperatures are almost at their lowest at this time of year – the average low is 3°C, with highs of 5°C. Rainfall averages out at around 135 millimeters across 22 days and you might see a bit of snow (a beautiful sight!).
 Wind is also an issue this time of year, making it feel much colder.
 December is one of the worst months to visit the Faroe Islands.

 Festivals in the Faroe Islands